UNBCTF/UNBCTF.github.io/docs/blog/posts/training/linux-basics/linux-basics.md

 drwx------ 35 kali kali 4096 Oct 19 14:50 kali
 ```

-You can see the `/home/kali` directory is owned by both the `kali` user and the `kali` group.
+The `/home/kali` directory's owners are the `kali` user and the `kali` group.

 You can also change the ownership of files using the `chown` command.
-Often you will need to precede file ownership commands with `sudo`.
+Often, you will need to precede file ownership commands with `sudo`.
 For example:

 - `sudo chown kali:kali my_file`: Changes the ownership of `my_file` to user `kali` and group `kali`.
 - `sudo chown -R kali:kali my_dir`: Changes the ownership of `my_dir` and all files/directories within (recursively) to user `kali` and group `kali`.